-Academic support is a general term for a wide variety of educational strategies that are used to offer help to students that need it.
-The great thing about all of these supportive choices is that many of them work seamlessly together and can help you to overcome challenges not just in your academic life but also your personal life.
-The fundamental aim is to see the student become unstuck and go on to empower themselves through their academic career to excellence.
+Academic support is a general term for a wide variety of educational strategies available to help students that need it.
+These choices offer supportive options that can work seamlessly together to help you overcome challenges not just in your academic life, but also your personal life.
+The primary aim of academic support is to see that students meet their challenges and overcome them, empowering them to succeed in their academic career with excellence.

-There is help available all around you, online and offline, in school and out of school programs, or a combination of both, one on one private lessons or online support.
+Now a days, help is readily available, whether in school or out of school programs, or a combination of both, one on one private lessons or online support.
 Let's have a look at some of the challenges that you might be facing and the options available to you.

 Which Organisations Can Help Me?

-Lots of students find that they need some extra school support at some time in their student life.
-If you know that you are a good student or can do better but find your retention of the topic to be too low, leaving you unable to achieve your goals and that may leave you stressed and frustrated.
+Many students of all ages, find they may need some extra school support at one time or another.
+Even if you are a good student, school can sometimes be challenging, or perhaps your retention of a certain subject is low, leaving you unable to achieve your goals and that may leave you stressed and frustrated.
 Then extra school support could be the answer and the key to your academic success.

-There could be lots of reasons why you are having a hard time at school, but understanding the cause of your educational challenges is the first step in solving them and a way forward to helping you reach your full academic potential.
+There could be many number of reasons why you are having a difficult time at school, but understanding the cause of your educational challenges is the first step in solving them and a way forward to helping you reach your full academic potential.

-Every student who requires help will be able to receive it, but the most common reasons why a student needs academic support are as follows:
+There are many options now available to help students receive extra help, but the most common reasons why a student needs academic support may be as follows:

-Struggling students are unable to keep up with the class and find that no matter how hard they work, and cannot seem to keep up with the workload, eventually falling farther behind.
-It's imperative that you persevere with your learning so it's important that you seek some advice from a teacher to find out what options are available for you at your school.
-It's also essential that you speak to your parents to see if they can help you solve the solution.
+Struggling students who are unable to keep up with the class no matter how hard they work, and cannot seem to keep up with the workload, eventually falling farther behind.
+It's imperative that you persevere with your learning so it's important that you seek some advice first and foremost from your teacher.
+Find out what options maybe available for you at your school.
+It's also essential that you speak to your parents who can help you find a solution.

-Struggling through your education can have a very negative impact on your grades, your development, your wellbeing and your self-esteem.
-Getting some help to decode the challenges that you are having can turn everything around for you and make education something that you enjoy again rather than stress over.
+Struggling with your education can have a very negative impact, not only on your grades but on your overall development, sense of wellbeing and self-esteem.
+Getting some extra support to meet any learning challenges that you may be having, can make education enjoyable again rather than something depressing and anxiety driven.

 If there are no other options available to you, try contacting private academic support tutor that can provide a myriad of options.
-They may be able to put together an advanced curriculum that pushes you a bit further and allows you to reach your maximum potential
+They may be able to put together an advanced curriculum that pushes you a bit further and allows you to reach your maximum potential.

 Disability Support for Students

-Learning disabilities are quite common and can range from simple difficulties to more complex challenges, this depends a lot on the child.
-If you have a disability that is restricting your ability to perform at your maximum potential and need help with your studies you will find your school will have lots of options available for you to help you with your studies.
-Many tutors are also trained and specialised to help with students who have a disability.
+Learning disabilities are quite common, ranging from simple difficulties to much more complex challenges, depending on the individual child.
+If you have a disability that is restricting your ability to perform at your full potential then your school may have some options available for you to help you with your studies.
+Many tutors are also trained and specialised to help with students who have a disabilities.

 Speaking English as a Second Language (ESL and EAL)

-If you are failing your classes because you do not understand English well enough then don’t worry.
-There will be lots of help out there to support with bringing your English level up to scratch, and you will also get help to catch up with your classes.
-Ask a teacher at your school if they have a program that can support you or you can work with a specialised tutor who can work with you one on one, and can help give you some study tips and help you to better engage in your education.
+Are you failing your classes because you do not understand English well enough?
+There are a lot of options available to support you in bringing your English level up to a more proficient level.
+Ask a teacher at your school if there are any programs available that can assist you.
+You can also work with a specialised tutor who can work with you one on one, and can help give you some study tips and keep you encouraged in your lessons.

 Students With Mental Health Issues

-If you are struggling with mental health issues while at school it is essential to speak with your teacher and let them know what is going on.
-They will be able to create a support system for you which may help to keep you feeling safe and well while you are studying
+If you are struggling with mental health issues while at school, it s important to reach out and to speak with your teachers and to let them know what your personal challenges are.
+They will be able to help create a support system for you that can help you to feel safe and well while you are studying

-School leaving may be prevented with proper academic support.
-Find out the optimal age to find a tutor for your young scholar!
+Quitting school early can be prevented with proper academic support.
+Find out the optimal age to find a tutor for your young student!

-School is meant to be some of the best years of your life but overwhelm, and stress can change the experience into a nightmare.
-Academic support brings together a wide range of learning strategies.
-All of them aim to empower the student and get rid of all the confusion, helping to bring clarity and self confidence to help achieve academic excellence.
+School is meant to be some of the best years of your life, but it can also be overwhelming and stressful at times.
+Academic support can provide the support and a wide range of learning strategies to empower the student and get rid of all the confusion, helping to bring clarity and self confidence to help achieve academic excellence.

-Peer to Peer support - Peer mentoring works well in the classroom when a weaker student is paired with a stronger student.
-The stronger student can help the weaker student to understand while at the same time revising their knowledge.
-This education support partnership can be potent if the students collaboratively understand their part.
-Having a peer tutor can also be lots of fun and can gain you a new friend.
+Peer Support - Peer mentoring works well in a classroom, pairing a weaker student with a stronger student.
+The mentoring student can help the weaker student understand concepts better, while at the same time revising their own knowledge.
+Having a peer tutor can also be beneficial on a personal level, opening up peer interaction and friendships.

 In School Support

-Local authority – Your local authority is full of knowledge for how you can get extra help with your education.
-They are the source for finding out about what might be available in regards to funding, mentoring places, counselling or anything else that you might need for your education.
-Find your local council here.
+Local authority – Your local municipality or school board will have options available where you can get extra help with your education.
+They are a great source for finding out what may be available, in terms of local funding, mentoring places, counselling programs or other options available locally.

-Tutoring services - Tutoring centres are the perfect places to assist you in finding a private tutor.
-Doing so can lead to an amazing learning experience and private tutoring has many amazing benefits, tutees need discipline and will need to collaborate with their tutor to get the best out of this service, but these academic advisors are committed to student success and academic excellence.
+Tutoring services - Tutoring centres are the best places to assist you in finding a private tutor.
+Finding the perfect tutor for you can lead to an amazing learning experience and private tutoring has many amazing benefits, Students need to be disciplined and collaborate well with their tutor to get the most out of the service, but these academic advisors are committed to their student's successes and academic excellence.

-Online tutoring – Studying academic skills online can be quite impressive, you can collaboratively work with your tutor to maximise the teaching and learning exchange.
-Working online may involve 1 to 1 support, or you may be part of a small group.
-There are no educational requirements to work with a tutor online but there are technical requirements, and the most important one is a fast internet connection.
+Online tutoring – Studying academic skills online can be advantageous as you work collaboratively with your tutor to maximise your lessons with greater convenience.
+Working online may involve one to one tutoring, or within small groups.
+Students of any age and level can work with a tutor online, with the only important technical requirement being a fast speed internet connection.

-Whether you are looking for a specific solution for your personal challenges or a particular study style to complement your academic skills.
-There are thousands of organisations out there that can support your educational journey.
+Whether you are looking for a specific solution for your personal academic challenges or support to complement your academic skills, many organisations and options that can support your academic journey are available.